-It is thought that Van der Stel named the farm after Van Goens' daughter in recognition of his help and support in obtaining the farm land.
+It is thought that Van der Stel named the farm after Van Goens' daughter in recognition of his help and support in obtaining the farmland.
 Another theory is that the farm was named after the VOC ship "Constantia".
 It is most likely that he named the farm after the Latin word for constancy or steadfastness, attributes Van der Stel valued greatly.

 THE ORIGINAL MANOR HOUSE

-Agricultural activities at Groot Constantia included viticulture, and our Constantia wines became renowned in Europe.
+Agricultural activities at Groot Constantia included viticulture and our Constantia wines became renowned in Europe.
 In 1709 there were 70 000 vines on the farm and Van der Stel produced 5,630 litres of wine.
-During the years ownership of Groot Constantia changed, but the legacy and supremacy of the wines produced remained.
+While the ownership of Groot Constantia changed over the years, the legacy and supremacy of the wines produced remained.

 - Despite the size of Constantia, Simon van der Stel seemed to have a big desire for land.
 In 1693 he acquired the neighbouring farm Witteboomen and in 1699 the farm Boschheuvel (presently Bishopscourt), the latter of which he soon disposed.
 In 1699 he retired as governor and acquired Zeekoeijenvalleij.